 Writer, adventurer, historian and documentary filmmaker John D. Lukacs specializes in one-of-a-kind stories—the unusual, the unprecedented and the virtually unknown.

 His first book, "Escape From Davao: The Forgotten Story of the Most Daring Prison Break of the Pacific War," was called "a most impressive authorial debut" by the Pittsburgh Post-Gazette and "diligent, impassioned history" by Booklist.
 Lukacs's first documentary film, titled "4-4-43," was an official selection of the 2014 GI Film Festival.

-His work has appeared in USA Today, The New York Times, ESPN The Magazine and on ESPN.com.
+Recognized as a "gifted stylist and storyteller" and a "top-notch non-fiction writer," his work has appeared in USA Today, The New York Times, ESPN The Magazine and on ESPN.com.
 He is a regular contributor to World War II Magazine.
 Lukacs has made numerous local and national television and radio appearances, including on ESPN and C-SPAN, as well as Sirius Satellite Radio.

 A veterans' rights advocate and staunch supporter of the Second Amendment, Lukacs received the 2011 Senator John Heinz Community Advocate Award from the Veterans Leadership Program of Pittsburgh.

-A former resident of New York City’s famed Hotel Chelsea, Lukacs, 36, is a graduate of the University of Notre Dame.
+A former resident of New York City’s famed Hotel Chelsea, Lukacs, 37, is a graduate of the University of Notre Dame.